Free Spirit

 Take a bite of the big apple

 To take some of the worry out of solo female travel, head to somewhere where the main language spoken is English.
-For example, New York’s primary language is English so you will be able to easily read all of the road signs.
-This makes navigating around the city much easier.
-You could also pre-download a travel app such as Citymapper, which will give you directions when you need them.
+For example, New York’s primary language is English, meaning you can read road signs, menus, etc and navigation around the City is so much easier.
+You could also pre-download a travel app such as Citymapper, providing directions whenever you need them.

 One of the most common scams in New York is people trying to charge you to take the Staten Island Ferry.
 This Ferry is free to ride, and you don’t need a ticket*.
 You should research common scams before you travel so you know what to look out for.
 Don’t let this put you off, though!
 The Staten Island Ferry is a great way to get a closer look at the Statue of Liberty without the price tag.